Realistic, modular, composable, algebraic optimizations with some correctness guarantees: DAXPY

 High-performance C code -- modularly, algebraically, and with some correctness guarantees

-Our running example is adding two vectors, one possibly scaled.
-It is a common Basic Linear Algebra (BLAS) operation, called DAXPY ( (double precision) Alpha X plus Y):
+Our running example is adding two vectors, one possibly scaled -- a common high-performance computing (HPC) operation.
+It is a part of Basic Linear Algebra (BLAS), where it is called AXPY (Alpha X plus Y):

 α X + Y